Approximations of countably-infinite linear programs over bounded measure spaces: Bounding the optimal values and approximating the optimal points of the CILP

 where $\norm{\cdot}$ denotes the total variation norm:

 See~Appendix~\ref{wtv} for details. \end{remark}

-The following theorem formalises the manner in which the outer approximations $\L_r$ converge to the set $\L$ as $r \to \infty$. \begin{theorem}[The outer approximations $\L_r$ converge to $\L$] Suppose that Assumption~\ref{assumption} is satisfied.
-The weak$^\ast$ accumulation points of any given sequence $(\rho^r \in \L_r)_{r\in\zp}$ belong to $\cal{L}$, and every subsequence of $(\rho^r)_{r\in\zp}$ has a weak$^\ast$ convergent subsequence. \end{theorem} \begin{proof} The proof is similar to that of the weak$^\ast$ sequential compactness of $\cal{L}$ in App.~\ref{subapp}, hence we only sketch it here.
-A diagonal argument as in App.~\ref{subapp}(a) shows that every subsequence of $(\rho^r)_{r\in\zp}$ has a pointwise convergent subsequence.
-Applying Fatou's lemma as in App.~\ref{subapp}(b), we have that the pointwise accumulation points $\rho^\infty$ of $(\rho^r)_{r\in\zp}$ are non-negative and satisfy $\rho^\infty(w)\leq c$.
-Applying Markov's inequality~\eqref{eq:markovthe1} as in App.~\ref{subapp}(c) shows that $(\rho^r)_{r\in\zp}$ has a weak$^*$ convergent subsequence.
+The following theorem formalises the manner in which the outer approximations $\L_r$ converge to the set $\L$ as $r$ tends to infinity. \begin{theorem}[The outer approximations $\L_r$ converge to $\L$] Suppose that Assumption~\ref{assumption} is satisfied.
+The weak$^\ast$ accumulation points of any given sequence $(\rho^r \in \L_r)_{r\in\zp}$ belong to $\cal{L}$, and every subsequence of $(\rho^r)_{r\in\zp}$ has a weak$^\ast$ convergent subsequence. \end{theorem} \begin{proof} This proof is similar to that of the weak$^\ast$ sequential compactness of $\cal{L}$ in Appendix~\ref{subapp}, hence we only sketch it here.
+A diagonal argument as in Appendix~\ref{subapp}(a) shows that every subsequence of $(\rho^r)_{r\in\zp}$ has a pointwise convergent subsequence.
+Applying Fatou's lemma as in Appendix~\ref{subapp}(b), we have that the pointwise accumulation points $\rho^\infty$ of $(\rho^r)_{r\in\zp}$ are non-negative and satisfy $\rho^\infty(w)\leq c$.
+Applying the generalisation~\eqref{eq:markovthe1} of Markov's inequality as in Appendix~\ref{subapp}(c) shows that $(\rho^r)_{r\in\zp}$ has a weak$^*$ convergent subsequence.
 Assumption~\ref{assumption}$(ii,iii,v)$ implies that $g$ and $x' \mapsto h(x',x)$ belong to $\cal{W}$ and

 whence it follows that the weak$^\ast$ accumulation points of $(\rho^r)_{r\in\zp}$ belong to $\cal{L}$. \end{proof}

 Theorem~\ref{convlpt} has the important consequence that, for sufficiently large $r$, the optimal values and points of the finite-dimensional LPs \eqref{eq:favet1}--\eqref{eq:favet2} are close to those of the infinite-dimensional LPs \eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2}.